Becoming an Iler Method Therapist

 My name is Daniel Plastino, and I’m a recent addition to the Iler Method® team, besides being a licensed massage therapist (LMT) and a registered nurse for ten years.
 In my time, I am an avid hiker and yogi and have many interests, including nutrition, mindfulness and meditation, and music.
 Coronavirus is preventing us from seeing clients at the moment, so I thought I would use this time to share a bit about myself, both here and on social media, to explain why I joined the Iler Method® team and why I’m such a believer in it, not just as a massage therapist, but also as a client.

-I discovered the Iler Method® a year and a half ago while researching treatment for thoracic outlet syndrome.
+I discovered the Iler Method® Sports Massage a year and a half ago while researching treatment for thoracic outlet syndrome.
 For those unfamiliar, TOS is a syndrome in which the thoracic outlet between the collarbone and first rib narrows slowly or spontaneously over time.
 This leads to compression on the nerves and/or blood vessels that pass through the outlet from the neck to the arm.

 There are three types of TOS: Neurogenic (nerves), venous (veins), and arterial (arteries).
 Ninety percent of people diagnosed with TOS suffer from the neurogenic kind.
 Neurogenic TOS can result in pain, tingling, numbness, and weakness in the hand, arm, neck, head, and jaw and can be debilitating.
 The good news is it can be effectively treated with manual (massage) and physical therapy.
 Unfortunately for me, I was diagnosed with venous TOS, which is rare and medically serious.